Kodaikanal – The Gift of Forest and Princess of Hill Stations

 Silver Cascade

-This is situated at 8 km from Kodaikanal in winding Laws Ghat Road at the height of 1800 m.
-It is a waterfall emerging due to the outflow of Kodaikanal Lake.
-However, the water is not of good quality and hence not suitable for bathing.
-Other attractions include fruit vendors, jumping monkeys, and a smaller, calmer waterfall below the bridge crossing the stream.
+Located 8 km from Kodaikanal on the winding Laws Ghat Road at an altitude of 1,800 meters, Silver Cascade is a waterfall formed by the outflow of Kodaikanal Lake.
+However, the water quality is not suitable for bathing.
+Visitors can enjoy the sights of fruit vendors, playful monkeys, and a smaller, quieter waterfall below the bridge crossing the stream.

 Dolphin’s Nose